 SMHA believes in, promotes, is guided by, and has built a culture around the Fair Play Codes of Conduct and we require that all members read, accept, and conduct themselves in accordance with these codes.
-During the registration process you will be asked to confirm that you agree to adhere to the Fair Play Codes of Conduct and Speak-out Program.
 Behavior contrary to these codes will be dealt with seriously and suspensions from hockey may be imposed.

 Fair Play Code of Conduct for Parents/Guardians

 It is the intention of this pledge to promote fair play and respect for all participants within Hockey Calgary.
 The Springbank Minor Hockey Association encourages all parents and guardians to read the pledge and expects adherence to it in order to observe the principles of fair play.

 - I will not force my child to participate in hockey.

 - I will remember that my child plays hockey for his or her enjoyment, not mine.

 - I will encourage my child to play by the rules and to resolve conflicts without resorting to hostility or violence.

 - I will teach my child that doing their best is as important as winning, so that my child will never feel defeated by the outcome of a game.

 - I will make my child feel like a winner every time by offering praise for competing fairly and trying hard.

 - I will never ridicule or yell at my child for making a mistake or losing a game.